SafeRedir: Prompt Embedding Redirection for Robust Unlearning in Image Generation Models: Evaluation

 \textbf{Common Robustness}.
-We directly input prompts from I2P and MMA into the unlearned models using fixed guidance scale and seed settings (as prescribed by I2P, and 7.5/2025 for MMA).
+We feed I2P and MMA prompts into the unlearned models using fixed guidance scale and seed settings (as prescribed by I2P, and 7.5/2025 for MMA).
 Results are reported in Table~\ref{tab:common_robustness}.
 On I2P, \saferedirector achieves the lowest ASR ($0.70$), significantly outperforming all baselines.
 On MMA, AdvUnlearn yields the lowest ASR ($1.03$), with \saferedirector close behind ($1.73$).
-In contrast, other methods (e.g., DoCo, ConceptPrune, SafeGen, SafeCLIP) exhibit substantially higher ASR values, indicating greater susceptibility to benign prompt-based reactivation.
-These results demonstrate the strong generalization and robustness of \saferedirector against distributional variations in prompt formulation.
+Other methods (e.g., DoCo, ConceptPrune, SafeGen, SafeCLIP) exhibit substantially higher ASR values, indicating greater susceptibility to prompt-based reactivation.
+These results indicate that \saferedirector remains robust under paraphrased benchmark prompts and moderate variations in prompt formulation.